universityofglasgow/moodle-local_gugrades/docs/dashboard.md

 * Web services call:  `local_gugrades_dashboard_get_courses`
 * Call to PHP API:  `\local_gugrades\api::dashboard_get_courses(int $userid)`

-The web servoce call is AJAX enabled and can be called from Moodle Javascript using standard AJAX functions.
+The web service call is AJAX enabled and can be called from Moodle Javascript using standard AJAX functions.
 If calling from other Moodle PHP, use the API function.

 #### Parameter